Kingxukai/linux/Documentation/userspace-api/media/v4l/v4l2-selection-targets.rst

 Selection targets
 *****************

-The precise meaning of the selection targets may be dependent on which of the two interfaces they are used.
+The precise meaning of the woke selection targets may be dependent on which of the woke two interfaces they are used.

 .. _v4l2-selection-targets-table: